majek/idea/site/027-callbacks/main.md

 Once again: we received a chunk of data *after* we told the server to stop receiving.
-In the real world the problem is even more serious: there is usually a significant delay between the reader and the writer and even more data will get buffered.
+In the real world the problem is even more serious: there is usually a significant delay between the reader and the writer, so even more data will get buffered.

 Let's try to make it more concrete: imagine a web server that needs to speak to Redis, SQL database and read a local file before crafting an